LCM2000-class landing craft

 The LCM2000 was a class of Landing Craft Mechanised (LCM) built for the Australian Army by Australian Defence Industries (ADI) (now Thales Australia).
 The LCMs were ordered in 2001 and the first craft was originally scheduled to enter service with the Army in 2003.
+They were intended to operate from the Royal Australian Navy's Kanimbla class landing platform amphibious.

-The craft proved too large for their intended purpose, however, and were only used for training and minor exercises before the project was cancelled in February 2011.
+The Army accepted all six LCM2000s in 2005.
+It was found that they were too large to be safely carried on the bow of the Kanimbla class ships.
+The craft also had structural problems that needed to be rectified.
+As a result the LCM2000s were only used for training and minor exercises.
+The project was cancelled in February 2011 and the craft were disposed of.

 Design

 In 1997 the Australian Government approved a project to build six amphibious watercraft to operate from the Royal Australian Navy's two Kanimbla class landing platform amphibious (LPA).
 These craft were to be operated by the Australian Army and would replace its LCM-8s.
 In October 2001 ADI was selected as the preferred tenderer to build the six watercraft; at this time it was intended that the first of the class would enter service in 2003.
 As part of its tender, ADI claimed that the landing craft would be 60 percent more efficient when landing a battalion group than the LCM-8s as their design included bow and stern ramps to expedite loading and unloading.

 A contract for the craft was signed in July 2002 and construction work began at ADI's facilities at Carrington, New South Wales in February 2003.
 The sixth LCM2000 was completed in August 2005, though at the time there were plans to order further craft.
 The six LCMs were named AB 2000, AB 2001, AB 2002, AB 2003, AB 2004 and AB 2005.

 The LCM2000s were designed by ADI and were intended to be compatible with the LPAs.
 The craft were to be capable of mating with the stern of LPAs in order to transfer vehicles to and from the ships.
 Two LCM2000s were to be carried on the bow of each LPA, with the craft being lifted out of the water by the amphibious ships' 70 ton crane.
 The final design was for a 25.2 m-long vessel constructed from aluminium with a maximum displacement of 135 tonnes when fully loaded.
 The craft were powered by two diesel engines and two water jets which generated a maximum speed of 11.5 kn when unladen and 9.5 kn fully loaded.
 The LCM2000s were to carry loads ranging from 35 to 50 tons, including one Leopard 1 tank or up to five ASLAVs; this was three times the cargo which could be embarked in the LCM-8s.